Larissa Adler Lomnitz

-Larissa Adler Lomnitz (June 17, 1932 - April 13, 2019) was a French-born Chilean-Mexican social anthropologist, researcher, professor, and academic.
+Larissa Adler Lomnitz (née Milstein; 17 June 1932 - 13 April 2019) was a French-born Chilean-Mexican social anthropologist, researcher, professor, and academic.
 After living in France, Colombia, and Israel, she received Chilean nationality by marriage and Mexican nationality by residence.

 She conducted research and studies regarding the way in which marginalized classes survive in Latin America.
 She pioneered the study of social networks and the study of the importance of trust for the economy and politics.
 Her first study in this regard focused on the exchange of favors in the Chilean middle class.
 Lomnitz completed her doctoral thesis about the importance of exchanging favors and confidence in the informal economy in Mexico City.
 She then explored the importance of social networks in very diverse fields: scientific communities, the Mexican upper class, and the teaching profession in Chile, among others.
 She wrote more than 70 chapters in books, nine books, and various popular articles for magazines.

 Early life and education

-Larissa Adler Milstein was born in Paris, France, 1932, to Jewish-Romanian parents.
+Larissa Adler Milstein was born in Paris, France in 1932 to Jewish-Romanian parents.
 Her father was the anthropologist, Miguel Adler, who trained with Paul Rivet.
 Her mother was Noemi Lisa Milstein de Adler (1910-1976).

-Shortly after Lomnitz was born, her family moved to live in Colombia.
+Shortly after Larissa's birth, her family moved to live in Colombia.
 In 1948, when the State of Israel was formed, her family joined the Kibbutz movement.
 In 1950, she married the Chilean geophysicist, Cinna Lomnitz, with whom she lived in Chile and the United States.
 Their children were Jorge (1954-1993), Claudio, Alberto, and Tania.

-Lomnitz received a bachelor's degree with Honors in Social Anthropology at the University of California, Berkeley.
+She earned a bachelor's degree with Honors in Social Anthropology at the University of California, Berkeley.
 In 1974, she earned a doctorate in the same specialty at the Universidad Iberoamericana (UIA) of Mexico City.